-The Permaculture Internship will focus on the hands-on development of gardening and ecological design skills involved in regenerative food production systems.
-Students may receive academic credit for this unpaid internship.
+The Permaculture Internship focuses on the hands-on development of gardening and ecological design skills involved in regenerative food production systems.

-Under the guidance of Campus Garden advisor Shane Brill, the Permaculture Intern will explore permaculture methods ranging from apiary management to wildcrafting.
-Landscaping projects, readings, and films will supplement weekly discussions.
+Under the guidance of Campus Garden adviser Shane Brill, the Permaculture Intern explores permaculture methods ranging from apiary management to wildcrafting.
+Landscaping projects, journaling, and readings will supplement weekly seminar meetings with film viewings.

 Energy conservation technologies; land restoration techniques; food forests, plant guilds, and gardens for self-sufficiency; patterns in nature and culture; principles of natural systems; sustainable design methodologies; water harvesting techniques; wildlife management and biological pest control.

 For academic credit, this internship consists of 140 work hours, or about 10-12 hours per week.
+Trace the spectrum of permaculture topics along a curriculum customized for an academic area of focus.
 Responsibilities include:

-- Conduct weekly sector analysis at a self-selected campus location
+- Conducting weekly sector analysis at a self-selected campus location

-- Coordinate the activities of Campus Garden volunteers
+- Coordinating the activities of Campus Garden volunteers

-- Read selections from assigned permaculture books and films
+- Reading selections from assigned permaculture books and viewing films

-- Write a ten-page final paper demonstrating an understanding of permaculture ethics and principles on a topic of personal interest
+- Writing a final paper demonstrating an understanding of permaculture ethics and principles on a topic of personal interest

 Students not seeking academic credit may tailor the internship to focus on areas of personal interest that relate to permaculture theory and practicum (i.e. aquaculture, edible landscaping, ethnobotany, food security, medicinal herbs, natural building, resiliency skills).